Skip to content

 Built with: Squarespace

-mike kelley personal website example
+mike kelley real estate photographer website example

-Mike Kelley’s stand-out feature is the sticky sidebar header/menu.
+Mike Kelley’s standout feature is the sticky sidebar header/menu.
 It’s always present, so you don’t need to scroll to the top to access navigation links.

 6. Scott Snyder